The Fly Fishing Obsession: Part 2

 Scenario 1:

 You’ve been on the water for an hour, just blind casting and waiting for something to happen.
 Praying for the hatch or to see some rises.
 Suddenly it happens, a couple BWOs start floating off the water and the trout start rising.
 You reel in, re-rig your leader and pull out your fly box to grab a BWO emerger because you can tell that’s what they’re eating . . .
-Continue reading “Fly Box Frustration and Redemption”
+Learn More “Fly Box Frustration and Redemption”

 Just Go Fly Fish – Time On The Water Is Your Best Instructor

 I’ve always wanted to learn to fly fish.
 The old romantic idea of swinging a fly rod on some lone stream without another soul around always captivated me.
 Fly fishing had been on my bucket list for almost a decade before I put an honest effort into the craft.
 I started to save money for gear and lessons several times, but some unforeseen expense around the house always came up that depleted the bulk of my cash (taking on any new hobby after kids come is always difficult).
 Eventually I did get all the gear, piece by piece.
 I made a few mistakes and ignored common sense advice along the way, like spending more on my fly reel than my rod and going cheap on a quality fly line but it all worked out in the end – somethings must be experienced rather than heard before a lesson is learned.
-Continue reading “Just Go Fly Fish – Time On The Water Is Your Best Instructor”
+Learn More “Just Go Fly Fish – Time On The Water Is Your Best Instructor”